laythq/totally-money/README.md

 A Crazy Cards Application that allows customers to enter their details and see what cards are available to them (see [spec](https://www.totallymoney.com/content/candidate-test.html)).

-It is a single-page application written in React, consisting of a parent component (`<App />`), and a  `<Card />` component for rendering the available cards as children of this parent.
+A single-page application written in React, consisting of a parent component (`<App />`), and a  `<Card />` component for rendering the available cards as children of this parent.

 The application's logic is handled by a model written in JS, `cardList.js`, which filters the available cards according to the user's income and employment status.